ARE YOU AN HISTORY AUTHOR? OR HISTORY PUBLISHER?

 HOLSWORTH LOCAL HERITAGE GRANTS: Applications close 31 July each year

 Each year, the Royal Historical Society of Victoria accepts applications for grants of up to $2,000 which are available for the publication of any specific or general local history or natural history in rural and regional Victoria.
 The grant is intended for small organisations with an interest in publishing works of historical value.
-2019 grants are closed and the next applications close 31 July 2020.
 For more information.

-The awards ceremony is held at the Victorian Arts Centre during History Month in October (Fri 9 October 2020 tbc) and the peak award is the Premier’s History Award.
+The awards ceremony is held at the Victorian Arts Centre during History Month in October and the peak award is the Premier’s History Award.
 There are 9 different awards in total covering all aspects of community history.
-These awards are not just for published history but include podcasts, exhibitions, articles, oral history, multi-media presentations etc.
+These awards are not just for published history but include podcasts, exhibitions, articles, oral history, multi-media presentations etc. The total prize money is close to $20,000.

 - History News is our 16 page newsletter which is delivered both electronically and / or in hard copy to our 1250+ members.
 This is published 6 times per year.
 History News carries both short book reviews and information about new titles to be found in our History Victoria Bookshop.
 All books on Victorian history (fully or partially on Victorian history) sent to us are reviewed in History News.
 Some are then chosen by the VHJ editors for longer reviews.
 History News also accepts advertising.